jhy12/inpainting-transformer/README.md

 # inpainting-transformer
-This is unofficial implementation of Inpainting Transformer for Anomaly Detection
+This is unofficial pytorch implementation of Inpainting Transformer for Anomaly Detection

 We support train and test(slow version) for InTra models now.
 Updates would be coming soon.